NxPKG/khulnasoft-docs/content/load-balancing/additional-options/load-balancing-rules/reference.md

 ## Unproxied-only fields

-If your traffic is not proxied through Cloudflare, you have access to all the fields listed under [Fields supported regardless of proxy](#fields-supported-regardless-of-proxy) in addition to the following fields:
+If your traffic is not proxied through Khulnasoft, you have access to all the fields listed under [Fields supported regardless of proxy](#fields-supported-regardless-of-proxy) in addition to the following fields:

 <table style="width:100%">
   <thead>